 Our commercial success depends significantly on our ability to operate without infringing the patents and other proprietary rights of third parties.
 Our success will depend in part on our ability to operate without infringing the proprietary rights of third parties.
 Other entities may have or obtain patents or proprietary rights that could limit our ability to make, use, sell, offer for sale or import our future approved products or impair our competitive position.

 Our research, development and commercialization activities may be subject to claims that we infringe or otherwise violate patents or other intellectual property rights owned or controlled by third parties.
-We are aware of third party patents and patent applications containing claims directed to most of our areas of product development, which patents and applications could potentially be construed to cover our product candidates and the use thereof to treat cancer patients.
+We are aware of third party patents and patent applications containing claims directed to most of our areas of product development, which patents and applications could potentially be construed to cover our product candidates and the use thereof to treat patients.
 As the biotechnology and pharmaceutical industries expand and more patents are issued, the risk increases that we may be subject to claims of infringement of the patent rights of third parties.
 There is no assurance that third-party patents or patent applications of which we are aware may not ultimately be found to limit our ability to make, use, sell, offer for sale or import our future approved products or impair our competitive position, even though we do not believe they are relevant to our business.
-Patents that we may ultimately be found to infringe could be issued to third parties.
-Third parties may have or obtain valid and enforceable patents or proprietary rights that could block us from developing product candidates using our technology.
+Patents that we may the found to block us from developing product candidates using our technology.
 These patents may not expire before we receive marketing authorization for our product candidates, and they could delay the commercial launch of one or more future products.
 If our products were to be found to infringe any such patents, and we were unable to invalidate those patents, or if licenses for them are not available on commercially reasonable terms, or at all, our business, financial condition and results of operations could be materially harmed.
 Furthermore, even if a license is available, it may be non-exclusive, which could result in our competitors gaining access to the same intellectual property.
-Our failure to maintain a license to any technology that we require may also materially harm our business, financial condition and results of operations, and we would be exposed to a threat of litigation.
+Our failure to maintain a license to any technology that we require may also materially harm our business, financial condition and results of operations, or intellectual property.
+Our failure to maintain a license to any technology that we require may also materially harm our business, financial condition and results of operations.

-In the biotechnology industry, significant litigation and other proceedings regarding patents, patent applications, trademarks and other intellectual property rights have become commonplace both within and outside the United States including patent infringement lawsuits, oppositions, inter partes review (IPR) and post-grant review (PGR) proceedings before the United States Patent and Trademark Office (USPTO), or the applicable foreign patent counterpart.
+In the biotechnology industry, significant litigation and other proceedings regarding patents, patent applications, trademarks and other intellectual property rights have become commonplace both within and outside the United States including patent infringement lawsuits, oppositions, inter partes review (IPR) and post-grant review (PGR) proceedings before the United States Patent and Trademark Office (USPTO), or the applicable foreign patent conterpart.
 The types of situations in which we may become a party to such litigation or proceedings include: